mrblueblue/react-quickstart/README.md

 # react-quickstart

 A quick and minimal React starter kit.
-Includes ES6, Sass, Gulp, and Webpack.
+Includes ES6, Sass, Gulp, Webpack, and Browsersync.

 React is great!
 But setting up a ES6/JSX dev environment with Webpack and Gulp is not so great :confused:.

-Use this repo to quickly start writing beautiful, modular React code!
+Use this repo to quickly start writing beautiful, modular React code in ES6!

 ## Quick Start